Universal & Blended Search

 What does all of this mean?
 It means that all the rules of search have been rewritten.
 Universal search changes what appears in the "golden triangle".

 Search remains the number one way journalists obtain additional information for a story.
-If you’re not optimizing your press releases for search engines, please come to the Bruce Clay Simi Valley headquarters next week so that I may kick you.
-I promise it won’t be too hard, just enough to leave a mark.
+If you’re not optimizing your press releases for search engines, then please come to the Bruce Clay Simi Valley headquarters next week so that I may kick you.
+I promise it won’t be too hard, but just enough to leave a mark.
 Media relations should be focused on the top Google News sources.
 Google News Report and Newsknife will both tell you which news media optimizes their results better.

 Always include a JPG with your news release, as 90 percent of journalists say that visuals are somewhat or very important to them.
 Even better, an image acts as the eye candy that will catch readers’ attention and make them click on your story.
 This means that even if you’re sitting at position four, your story is far more likely to be read than the story positioned at number one with no photo.